A Lazy, Concurrent Convertibility Checker: Rocq proof

 \section{Rocq proof}

 We formally verified the partial correctness of our concurrent convertibility test, using the Rocq interactive theorem prover.
-The formalization includes the main algorithm presented in \secref{s:convertibility}, without the sharing extensions shown in \secref{s:sharing-convertibility-processes} and \secref{s:sharing-subterms}.
+The formalization includes the main algorithm presented in \secref{s:convertibility}, without the extensions shown in \secref{s:extensions}.
 It also incorporates extensions to the core $\lambda$-calculus to handle data constructors and pattern-matching.
 The proof only proves partial correctness; that is, if the algorithm produces a result, then the result is correct.
 It does not prove termination.
 The proof does not formalize scheduling either, because it is unnecessary for proving correctness.

 The reduction part of the algorithm is formulated in the style of \secref{s:reduction}, as transitions over sets of concurrent threads, leaving scheduling unspecified.
 Since the sharing of convertibility processes shown in \secref{s:sharing-convertibility-processes} is not included, all convertibility processes of \secref{s:convertibility} are replaced by a tree of Boolean operations.
 The leaves of this tree are convertibility tests between two channels.